Wallfish History, Family Crest & Coats of Arms

 The surname Wallfish was first found in Cheshire where they held a family seat in Longdendale.
 Woolley is also located in Cambridgeshire, Cornwall, Derbyshire and West Yorkshire.
 These place names are derived from the Old English words wulf + leah and literally means "wood or clearing frequented by wolves."
 Two of the places are listed in the Domesday Book as Ciluelai in Cambridgeshire and Wiluelai in West Yorkshire.

 Another branch of the family was found at Thorpe in Surrey in later years.
 "The manor appears to have been held under the abbots of Chertsey in the 15th century, by a family named Thorpe: after the Dissolution, Queen Elizabeth granted the lands to Sir John Wolley, her Latin secretary."

 Important Dates for the Wallfish family

 This web page shows only a small excerpt of our Wallfish research.
 Another 80 words (6 lines of text) covering the years 1596, 1684, 1648, 1651, 1622, 1675, 1667, 1694, 1663, 1695 and 1771 are included under the topic Early Wallfish History in all our PDF Extended History products and printed products wherever possible.

 Wallfish Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, Anglo-Norman surnames like Wallfish are characterized by many spelling variations.
 Scribes and monks in the Middle Ages spelled names they sounded, so it is common to find several variations that refer to a single person.
 As the English language changed and incorporated elements of other European languages such as Norman French and Latin, even literate people regularly changed the spelling of their names.
 The variations of the name Wallfish include Woolley, Wooley, Wooly and others.

 Early Notables of the Wallfish family (pre 1700)

 Outstanding amongst the family at this time was Sir John Wolley (d.
 1596), Latin Secretary to Elizabeth, "was a native of Shropshire and a man of good family. "

 Another 112 words (8 lines of text) are included under the topic Early Wallfish Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Wallfish family to Ireland

 Some of the Wallfish family moved to Ireland, but this topic is not covered in this excerpt.
 More information about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

-Migration of the Wallfish family to the New World and Oceana
+Migration of the Wallfish family

-went on to make essential contributions to the emerging nations of Canada and the United States.
+Faced with the chaos present in England at that time, many English families looked towards the open frontiers of the New World with its opportunities to escape oppression and starvation.
+People migrated to North America, as well as Australia and Ireland in droves, paying exorbitant rates for passages in cramped, unsafe ships.
+Many of the settlers did not make the long passage alive, but those who did see the shores of North America were welcomed with great opportunity.
+Many of the families that came from England went on to make essential contributions to the emerging nations of Canada and the United States.
 Some of the first immigrants to cross the Atlantic and come to North America carried the name Wallfish, or a variant listed above: Richard Wooley settled in Virginia in 1635; John Wooley settled in Virginia in 1623; Cicely Wooley arrived in Philadelphia in 1683; John Woolley arrived in Jamaica in 1663.